Beautyojimah/pandas-challenge/README.md

 - The analysis shows the highest-performing Schools by percentage overall passing.

-- It shows th lowest-performing schools by overall passing.
+- It shows the lowest-performing schools by overall passing.

 - The analysis categorises the math scores by grade level (9th, 10th, 11th, 12th) at each school.